Lerc/canvas_tab/README.md

 Ctrl-click on palette entries reassigns the palette color tho the current color.
 Middle-click on palette entries sets the palette color to the current foreground color.

+Both nodes provided by this extension support receiving files by drag and drop to send images directly to the editor.

 My main motivation for making this was to develop an inpainting workflow, but I have also found it quite useful for scribble base images,